 Orientation

-The PTSD awareness training as well as the policies and procedures related to PTSD hazard recognition, reporting and interventions will be incorporated into the Paramedic employee orientation program.
+The PTSD awareness training, as well as the policies and procedures related to PTSD hazard recognition, reporting and interventions will be incorporated into the Paramedic employee orientation program.
 All staff will receive general mental health training in Corporate orientation.

 Post Exposure Education and Awareness